-Yesterday I had the great pleasure of filming Natasha and Harry’s Signet Library wedding reception.
-This lovely couple were married at beautiful St Giles’ Cathedral.
-Afterwards, they held their wedding reception nearby at the Signet Library, in Edinburgh city centre.
+We had the great pleasure of filming Natasha and Harry’s Signet Library wedding video.
+This lovely couple were married at beautiful St Giles’ Cathedral, located in Edinburgh city centre in the historic Old Town.
+Afterwards, they held their wedding reception nearby at the Signet Library, located at Parliament Square.

 What an amazing day for a wedding!
 Getting married in Edinburgh city centre.
 Right at the busiest location for festival-goers.
 Right at the height of the festival ensures massive crowds of onlookers and lots of well-wishers.
 I’ve never seen so many people at or near a wedding!
 Which made the day feel that extra bit special.
 And slightly CRAZY!

-Due to the logistics of shooting an Edinburgh wedding film during the Fringe Festival (and car parking nearby wasn’t an option!), my ever-helpful wife Claire was enlisted to assist during the filming of the wedding ceremony.
+Due to the logistics of shooting an Edinburgh wedding video during the Fringe Festival (and car parking nearby wasn’t an option!), my ever-helpful wife Claire was enlisted to assist as ‘second shooter’ during the filming of the wedding ceremony.
 Multiple camera coverage ensured discreet storytelling of the most important part of the day.

 St Giles’ Cathedral is a beautiful wedding venue.
 It’s huge, beautifully lit, ornate, imposing, exquisite and just downright cool!
 I was filming the wedding with multiple cameras.
 One camera covering just to the side at the front of the altar.
 Another camera filming from the back of the aisle.
 With a full choir and the cathedral closed to the public during the proceedings, the atmosphere was spine-tingling.
 I’ve captured some gorgeous video footage.
 Natasha and Harry looked so relaxed and are obviously made for each other.
-It would have been impossible to shoot anything other than stunning footage!
+It would have been impossible to shoot anything other than stunning footage of their wedding day!

 After the ceremony and confetti shower on the front steps of the cathedral, everyone headed over to the Signet Library for the champagne reception.
 With exclusive use of this wedding venue, the guests had plenty of room in the two main rooms of this amazing building.
 The main hall upstairs, in particular, looked stunning.

-During the champagne reception, we headed to Queen Street Gardens to spend 30 minutes taking shots of the newly-weds.
+During the champagne reception, we headed to Queen Street Gardens to spend 30 minutes taking photos and video of the newly-weds.
 Queen Street Gardens offers something a bit different to the city centre location of the Royal Mile.
 With the weather staying warm and sunny, we made the most of the short time allocated.
+Queen Street Gardens is a beautiful oasis of greenery and open space located in the heart of Edinburgh.
 I got some exquisite video of Natasha and Harry.
 Well worth the dash through busy traffic and hordes of festival goers!

 A wee while later, back at The Signet Library, there was time for a few group photos before the newly-weds made their grand entrance to the wedding breakfast and speeches.